My Mother And Movies

 From a very early age, I remember spending many Saturday afternoons with mom, watching a show called Creature Double Feature, where a local host would introduce classic horror films like Frankenstein, Dracula, (both from 1931), House of Wax (1953) The Blob, (1958) I Was a Teenage Werewolf (1957)-just to name a few.

 Mom's favorite film star was James Cagney.
 Sitting down with her to watch White Heat was a both a treat and chore, because I really didn't understand the beauty of the black and white film yet.
 Into my adulthood I appreciate it as the masterpiece that it is.
 When the 4th of July rolled around, Yankee Doodle Dandy (1942) became a family tradition.
 When Cagney died on March 30th 1986, I vividly recall her shedding a few tears upon hearing the sad news.

 Mom liked films about the underdog overcoming adversity.
-The saga of Rocky Balboa was among her favorite of the genre.
+The film saga of Rocky Balboa was her favorite of the genre.

 Speaking of sagas...even though the first two Godfather films were not meant for kids my age, the first time they hit broadcast TV in the mid 70's, I was allowed to watch them.
 Of course I'm so glad my parents made the exception.

-She would even indulge me by sitting through multiple viewings of Superman and various "Star Trek" flicks...especially Star Trek: The Wrath of Khan, Star Trek IV: The Voyage Home and Star Trek VI: The Undiscovered Country, without much of a fuss.
-Star Wars, on the other hand, was a tougher sell for some reason...
+Mom would also indulge me by sitting through multiple viewings of Superman and various "Star Trek" flicks...especially Star Trek: The Wrath of Khan, Star Trek IV: The Voyage Home and Star Trek VI: The Undiscovered Country, without much of a fuss.
+Star Wars, on the other hand, was a tougher sell...

 Thanks Mom for all of your love, support, and kindness for all of those years.
 I miss you every day.
 But I'm grateful that we shared lots of love, laughter, and of course many movie memories.